40843245/CSharp-Console/SQL Server/How to/How to connect to SQL Server?.md

           		// an instance that stores query result from Table or Views in SQL Server.
     			DataTable data_dt = new DataTable();

-    			#region fetch data from database.
+    			#region create an connection and fetch data from database.

     			// your connection string
     			String connectionString = "Data Source=<IpAddress>;Initial Catalog=<DatabaseName>;Persist Security Info=True;User ID=<UserId>;Password=<Password>";